mitchpaulus/neobem/doc/tutorials.md

 ```

 Neat, right?
-So perhaps the simplest way that `bemp` can help you with
+So perhaps the simplest way that Neobem can help you with
 your current files is by breaking them up into smaller pieces.

 To note here:

 - The string is a relative file path to the file to import.
-- Notice the last line of the file `defaults.bemp`.
+- Notice the last line of the file `defaults.nbem`.
 It is an *export*
   statement, and it is required for other files to use the variables and
   functions that are defined.

   However, if the imported script generates any output, that is passed
   along no matter what - no `export` is required.
 This is what happens
-  in the `chillers.bemp` file.
+  in the `chillers.nbem` file.

 - By default, exported items will overwrite existing identifiers with
   the same name.
 You can get around this by *qualifying* the import